Tumor Treating Fields for Mesothelioma

 What Are the Side Effects of Tumor Treating Fields?

 The TTFields therapy itself does not cause many side effects.
-The therapy can only be used along with chemotherapy, so patients do usually experience side effects, but they are overwhelmingly caused by the chemotherapy:[4]
+The treatment can only be used along with chemotherapy, so patients do usually experience side effects, but they are overwhelmingly caused by the chemotherapy:[4]

 - Anemia, weakness, and fatigue